Best World 'exploring adjustments' to its China sale and distribution model

 Mainboard-listed Best World last month announced it had submitted a resumption proposal to SGX RegCo.
 Since then, it has "addressed several rounds of queries from SGX RegCo" relating to those areas of concern, the company said on Thursday.

-Best World noted in July that its long-term plan was to eventually shift to a direct-selling model in China, to address the potential risks under the country's chuan xiao and direct-selling laws, as observed by the company's legal advisers in relation to certain features of the business model.
+Best World's long-term plan is to eventually shift to a direct-selling model in China, to address the potential risks under the country's chuan xiao and direct-selling laws, as observed by the company's legal advisers in relation to certain features of the business model.

 "This transition will involve the expansion of the geographical coverage of the existing direct-selling licence obtained by Best World (China) Pharmaceutical Co Ltd and the list of products covered by the direct-selling licence," the company said on Thursday.

-Generally, expanding the geographical coverage will involve establishing branch offices in every Chinese province that it intends to operate in, and setting up service outlets in every district of every city in which its products are to be sold via direct selling, according to Best World.
+Generally, expanding the geographical coverage will involve establishing branch offices in every Chinese province that it plans to operate in, and setting up service outlets in every district of every city in which its products are to be sold via direct selling, said Best World.

 Best World previously considered transitioning from the export model to a direct-selling model, but instead adopted the franchise model.